A Spanish journey

 A tall, grey haired, burly man got up from his table to reach the restaurant toilet.
 As he past my table and glanced at the television screen showing the match he said, “This is terrible.
 We’re in despair.”
 His Dublin accent was unmistakeable.
 He gave the thumbs up sign and a wink.
 Now I was laughing.
-England had made itself a laughing stock in its politics and in its inability to understand its football team do not have a god-given right to win every game they play.
+England had made itself a laughing stock.

 An English television commentator couldn’t believe it.
-Unconsciously repeating the same colonial racism Farage is happy to incite he said.
 “We have to accept a superior team got licked tonight!”
-Listen carefully – that’s the very reason it got beaten, you idiot, beaten hands down.
 It is most certainly not superior.

 The resignation train departs from platform 9

 Then it was Lord Hill’s turn, the UK’s European Commissioner, and soon in a tsunami of disaffection and disloyalty over fifty per cent of Labour leader, Jeremy Corbyn’s shadow cabinet left him high and dry, he soon to follow out the exit door in a vote of no confidence.
-Even his former champion, the Scottish Labour groupie, Kezia Dugdale was taking to the lifeboats.
-“If I lost over 80 per cent of my MPs support I could not do my job”, she averred, oblivious that she had lost over 81 per cent of her constituency MSPs only two months earlier.
+His former champion, the Scottish Labour groupie, Kezia Dugdale was taking to the lifeboats.
+“If I lost over 80 per cent of my MPs support I couldn’t do my job”, she said, oblivious she’d lost over 81 per cent of her constituency MSPs two months earlier.